Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Introduction

-Accordingly, various channel estimation methods have been developed such as least-squares (LS), ML, ZF, and Bussgang decomposition-based methods \cite{choi2016near,li2017channel}.
-Combined with antenna-wise non-zero thresholding for one-bit quantizers, the majorization-minimization-based ML channel estimator was proposed in \cite{liu2021efficient}.
-In \cite{jacobsson2017throughput}, it was shown that Bussgang decomposition-based channel estimator with linear equalizers can provide reliable performance for high-order constellations in one-bit ADC systems.
-Supervised deep learning in learning a mapping from the one-bit quantized measurements to the channels was utilized in \cite{zhang2020deep}.
-Such channel estimation schemes with one-bit quantized signals, however, still suffer degradation in estimation accuracy compared with high-precision ADC systems.
+Accordingly, numerous one-bit ADC channel estimation methods have been developed such as least-squares (LS), ML, and Bussgang decomposition-based methods \cite{choi2016near,li2017channel}.
+Combined with antenna-wise non-zero thresholding for one-bit data quantizers, the majorization-minimization-based ML channel estimator was proposed in \cite{liu2021efficient}.
+In \cite{jacobsson2017throughput}, it was shown that Bussgang decomposition-based channel estimator can provide reliable performance for high-order constellations in one-bit ADC systems.
+The authors in \cite{zhang2020deep} utilized supervised deep learning in developing a mapping from the one-bit quantized measurements to the wireless channels.
+The authors in \cite{rao2019channel} derived the lower bounds on the performance of the channel estimation in one-bit MIMO systems considering various mmWave channel models.
+These recent advancements in channel estimation schemes for one-bit quantized signals, however, still suffer degradation in estimation accuracy compared with high-precision ADC systems.

+{ Dithering has found application in one-bit ADC systems for various purposes.
+In \cite{mezghani2020massive}, dithering served the purpose of mitigating correlations within spatial quantization errors for sub-wavelength spatial sampling.
+Essentially, the application of dithering before quantization was intended to decorrelate distortion errors—a crucial aspect for achieving ideal performance through linear processing.
+In \cite{liang2016mixed}, it was demonstrated that a Gaussian-type dither can enhance the effective bit-width of one-bit ADCs, thereby aiding in the reduction of estimation bias for channel estimation.
+Other one-bit ADC works incorporating dithering signals also acknowledge the utility of dithered quantizers \cite{papadopoulos2001sequential}.
+For instance, in the case of a Gaussian prior on channel coefficients, the use of the linear minimum mean squared error estimate of the channel as a dither signal is demonstrated to be effective in practice \cite{dabeer2010channel}. }